rgoshen/my-notes/Writerside/topics/Splunk-Zero-to-Power-User.md

 > If you're running Splunk in Smart Mode, this is the mode that will toggle the search behavior
 > based on if the search contains a transforming command.
 If it does, then it's gonna act like Fast mode, and if it does
-> not, it's going act like Verbose mode
+> not, it's going to act like Verbose mode

 ### Three Transforming Commands